-As soon as you hit the submit button on your taxes do you instantly start wondering “when can I expect my tax refund?”
+As soon as you hit the submit button on your taxes, do you instantly start wondering, “When can I expect my tax refund?”

 When Can I Expect My Tax Refund?

 While there is no formal calendar released by the IRS, here is an estimate on when you can expect to receive your tax refund.

 IRS Refund Schedule Chart (Estimated)